merimacelic/InternshipProject/README.md

 Login info (Username: admin, Password: 12345678)

-I would like to highliht some of tasks that I got as a back end developer: creating Assets and Products CRUD functionalities, creating Authorization and authentication system, creating PDF generator for reports, creating and maintaining a Dockerfile.
+I would like to highliht some of tasks that I got as a back end developer: creating Assets and Products CRUD functionalities, creating and maintaining database, creating Authorization and authentication system, creating PDF generator for reports, creating and maintaining a Dockerfile.